How to Use the Command 'mailx' (with examples)

 Explanation:

-• to_addr: Specifies the recipient’s email address.
-Replace “to_addr” with the email address of the intended recipient.
+• to_addr: This is the recipient’s email address.
+You replace to_addr with the actual email address of the recipient.

 Example Output: